nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 * `find Betsy` followed by `select 1` shows the detailed profile of the 1st person in the results of the `find` command.

-### View contacts of all upcoming appointments: `upcoming`
+### View contacts of all upcoming appointments : `upcoming`

 View all the contacts of all upcoming appointments ordered by date (earliest to latest).

 Format: `upcoming`

-- `upcoming` displays all upcoming appointments.
+* `upcoming` displays all upcoming appointments.

 Examples:
-- `upcoming` would show the 3 contacts if there are 3 contacts with upcoming appointments.
+* `upcoming` would show the 3 contacts if there are 3 contacts with upcoming appointments.

-### Tag a client's profile as last contacted : `lastcontact`
+### View contacts of all last contacted clients : `lastcontact`

-Adds a client to the recently contacted list in FAPro.
+View all the contacts that has last contacted date and time ordered by date (oldest to recent).

-Format: `lastcontact n/NAME lc/DATETIME`
+Format: `lastcontact`

-* The input is case-insensitive. e.g. `JoHn Doe` will match `john doe`.
-* In case of duplicate names, all matching names will be listed with their ID code and other details.
-* User will need to add the respective ID code to existing input in case of duplicate.
+* Displays all clients with last contacted field and sorted in oldest date first.

 Example:
-* `lastcontact n/John doe lc/05-09-2024 1955` tags the client with name `john doe` and assigns the date `05 Sep 2024 7:55pm` as last contacted.

-Example (For duplicate names):
-* `lastcontact n/John doe#0005 lc/05-09-2024 1955` tags the client with name `john doe#0005` and assigns the date `05 Sep 2024 7:55pm` as last contacted.
+* `lastcontact` would filter the contacts and show all contacts that has last contacted date time.

 ### Clearing all entries : `clear`